mattsta/erlang-stdinout-pool/README.md

 closes stdin and sends stdout from the spawned process to normal stdout.

 Erlang ports are also unable to differentiate between stdout and stderr.
-Therefore, the C port prepends the output from the spawned process with a status byte.
-When stdinout sees this byte as a first byte, it will remove it and return the stdout data as {ok, Data}, or the stderr data as {error, Data}.
+To get round that limitation, starting with version 2.0.0, stdinout_pool automatically tags stdout/stderr for you and returns your output as an iolist wrapped in an appropriate tuple: `{stdout, iolist()}` or `{stderr, iolist()}`.

-Note: Your input must not contain null bytes or else your input will terminate on them.
-But there are no restrictions on the output, it can be any binary stream.
+Note: Your input must not contain null bytes or your input will terminate early.
+There are no other restrictions on the input.  stdinout_pool was designed for sending text between processes, so if you have more complex binary protocol needs, you may need to modify the library to add a prefix length port protocol instead of automatically relying on null byte markers to terminate input.

 API
+---
+**BREAKING CHANGE**: Version 2.0+ returns output wrapped in `stdout` and `stderr` tuples instead of returning a bare result.
+If you don't care about stdout-vs-stderr, you can use `stdinoutpool:unwrap/1` or just strip off the first element of the result tuple yourself.
+If the new output breaks your existing usage, you can always the older verson by pulling the [v1.3.7](https://github.com/mattsta/erlang-stdinout-pool/releases/tag/v1.3.7) tag

 ---

 All you need for `stdinout_pool` is a command to run and sit idle waiting for stdin to close or get an eof.